PaddlePaddle/PaddleSpeech/docs/source/tts/advanced_usage.md

 # Advanced Usage
-This sections covers how to extend TTS by implementing your own models and experiments.
+This section covers how to extend TTS by implementing your models and experiments.
 Guidelines on implementation are also elaborated.

 For the general deep learning experiment, there are several parts to deal with:
 1. Preprocess the data according to the needs of the model, and iterate the dataset by batch.
-2. Define the model, optimizer and other components.
+2. Define the model, optimizer, and other components.
 3. Write out the training process (generally including forward / backward calculation, parameter update, log recording, visualization, periodic evaluation, etc.).
 5. Configure and run the experiment.

 ## PaddleSpeech TTS's Model Components
-In order to balance the reusability and function of models, we divide models into several types according to its characteristics.
+To balance the reusability and function of models, we divide models into several types according to their characteristics.

 For the commonly used modules that can be used as part of other larger models, we try to implement them as simple and universal as possible, because they will be reused.
 Modules with trainable parameters are generally implemented as subclasses of `paddle.nn.Layer`.
 Modules without trainable parameters can be directly implemented as a function, and its input and output are `paddle.Tensor`.

 Models for a specific task are implemented as subclasses of `paddle.nn.Layer`.
-Models could be simple, like a single layer RNN.
+Models could be simple, like a single-layer RNN.
 For complicated models, it is recommended to split the model into different components.

 For a seq-to-seq model, it's natural to split it into encoder and decoder.
 For a model composed of several similar layers, it's natural to extract the sublayer as a separate layer.

 There are two common ways to define a model which consists of several modules.

 1. Define a module given the specifications.
-Here is an example with multilayer perceptron.
+Here is an example with a multilayer perceptron.
     ```python
     class MLP(nn.Layer):
         def __init__(self, input_size, hidden_size, output_size):